Portland, Oregon: Top Employers

+As of 2024, Portland's top employers were:

 Housing

 In 2016, home prices in Portland grew faster than in any other city in the United States.
 Apartment rental costs in Portland reported in November 2019 was $1,337 for two bedroom and $1,133 for one bedroom.

 In 2017, developers projected an additional 6,500 apartments to be built in the Portland Metro Area over the next year.
 However, as of December 2019, the number of homes available for rent or purchase in Portland continues to shrink.
 Over the past year, housing prices in Portland have risen 2.5%.
 Housing prices in Portland continue to rise, the median price rising from $391,400 in November 2018 to $415,000 in November 2019.
 There has been a rise of people from out of state moving to Portland, which impacts housing availability.
 Because of the demand for affordable housing and influx of new residents, more Portlanders in their 20s and 30s are still living in their parents' homes.
+There is a considerable amount of "Airbnb type" rentals in the city.
+An audit in 2018 located around 4,600 listings, of which 80% were illegally operated.

+Tax Policy

+Portland has no sales tax, and residents face some of the highest taxes in the United States.
+The state levies the sixth highest income tax on individuals, the top begins in at $125,000.
+Including local taxes, Portland Oregon has the 2nd highest top marginal rate in the United States at 14.7737%.
+The city rates ranks first for S-Corporations, Partnerships and LLCs and first for C-Corporations.
+In addition to state taxes, Portland has the nation's fifth-highest effective property tax rate on median-valued homes among major cities and the 13th highest rate for commercial property taxes.
+The city also imposes a 1% Clean Energy Surcharge on business with more than $1 billion in worldwide receipts and more than $500k in Portland revenue.

+In 2020, Portland voters passed bills to impose a Supportive Housing Services tax and a Preschool for All Personal Income tax.
+The goal of the Supportive Housing Services tax was to raise $250 million annually to address homelessness across greater Portland by levying a 1% tax on income above $125,000 for individuals or $200,000 for couples filing jointly, and a 1% business income tax on net income for business with receipts above $5 million.
+The Preschool for All tax is 1.5% on $125k individual / $200k joint filers and an additional 1.5% on income over $250k individuals / $400k joint.
+Both rates are expected to increase by 0.8% in 2027.